 Moreover the significant benefit of digital for work instructions is that you can update all your documents and checklists with just one click.
 The operators always access the latest version of the subject matter.

 This matches the Kaizen method, the reference about continuous improvement.
 So we are free to say that utilization of digital work instructions is part of a continuous improvement process.

 Digital work instructions are more accurate; They are made to make operators succeed, without making any mistakes on the first time.

-Paperless work instructions decrease the number of errors, and therefore, save time and resources.
+Paperless work instructions decrease the number of errors.
+Therefore, eliminated errors help save time and resources.